One thing that every Amtrak passenger should know is the process for boarding an Amtrak Train.

 Some smaller staffed stations like to verify that you are at the station at the right time for the train and on the travel date.
 I mainly experienced that in Omaha.

-Reminder: If you want to check bags, the Amtrak rule is you must check your bag 45 minutes ahead of time.
+Reminder: If you want to check bags, Amtrak requires you to check your bag 45 minutes before your scheduled departure time.

 Some stations may let this rule slide; it is best to assume they do not.
 Remember that both stations need to offer a check bag service.